 IWH-DPE Call for Applications – Fall 2020 Intake

 The Halle Institute for Economic Research (IWH) is one of Germany’s leading economic research institutes.
 The IWH focuses on research in macroeconomics, financial economics, labour economics and productivity.
 The IWH Doctoral Programme in Economics (IWH-DPE) is a rigorous structured four-year programme with a two-year course phase.
 In the first year, students are expected to complete a sequence of courses in microeconomics, macroeconomics, and econometrics.
 In the second year, specialised courses are offered in the chosen field of the student.
 After completion, doctoral students are equipped with strong economic foundations and have a broad overview of various economic research areas.
 The IWH provides an excellent environment for students with interests in economic policy, who want to enter the international academic job market.
-All doctoral students are allocated to one of the three research departments (Financial Markets, Macroeconomics, Structural Change and Productivity), receive exposure to pertinent policy questions, and will be fully funded for the entire programme.
+All doctoral students are allocated to one of the three research departments (Financial Markets, Macroeconomics, Structural Change and Productivity), receive exposure to pertinent policy questions, and will be funded for the entire programme.
 All students work closely with leading senior researchers in their field from day one of the programme.

 We cooperate with the Central-German Doctoral Program in Economics (CGDE); doctoral degrees are awarded by our local and international partner universities, depending on the individual supervisor.

 The following information is required for an application: